Localization theorems in topological Hochschild homology and topological cyclic homology: Introduction

-Between $TC$ and $THH$ is an intermediate theory called $TR$ that has the structure of a ``Witt complex'' (the structure whose universal example is the de\,Rham-Witt complex of Bloch-Deligne-Illusie).
+Between $TC$ and $THH$ is an intermediate theory called $TR$, whose homotopy groups have the structure of a Witt complex (the structure whose universal example is the de\,Rham-Witt complex of Bloch-Deligne-Illusie).
 The Hesselholt-Madsen computations proceed by studying this structure on $TR$.
 Hesselholt has observed that in all known examples, the de\,Rham-Witt complex has the same relationship to $TR$ that Milnor $K$-theory has to algebraic $K$-theory.
-This led Hesselholt and Madsen to conjecture an ``additive'' motivic spectral sequence converging to a modified version of $TR$ with edge homomorphism the universal map from the de\,Rham-Witt complex.
+This led Geisser and Hesselholt to conjecture an ``additive'' motivic spectral sequence converging to a modified version of $TR$ with edge homomorphism the universal map from the de\,Rham-Witt complex.
 Recent work of Levine \cite{LevineHCT} axiomatizes the role of localization and Mayer-Vietoris theorems in the construction of the motivic spectral sequence \cite{BlochLichtenbaum,FriedlanderSuslin}, and such theorems for $TR$ should provide key input to the construction of this conjectural ``additive'' motivic spectral sequence.
 We prove the following results in this direction.

 \begin{thm} Let $X$ be a quasi-compact and semi-separated scheme.
-For a quasi-compact open subscheme $U$, there are homotopy cofiber sequences
+For a quasi-compact open subscheme $U$, there are homotopy cofibration sequences

 where $THH(X \on (X-U))$ denotes the $THH$ of the spectral category of perfect complexes on $X$ which are supported on $X-U$.

 For quasi-compact open subschemes $U,V$ with $X=U\cup V$, the squares

 are homotopy cocartesian. \end{thm}